 Your child may be ready to try if their nappy stays dry (or nearly dry) for two or three nights in a row.

-Don’t punish or shame your child for accidents.
-Potty training can be a challenging process – be patient, and try to stay positive.
+You may feel stressed sometimes, but don’t punish or shame your child for accidents.
+Be patient, and try to stay positive.
 They’ll get there.

 You don’t have to share your details with us – there are lots of reasons why you might want to remain anonymous, which we will respect.
 All calls are confidential, and we will always seek your agreement before we share any of your details with other organisations.
 The only time we will share information without your consent is if we think there is a life-threatening situation, or if you or someone else might be at risk of significant harm.
 On these occasions we may need to contact the Police, Ambulance Service or Children’s Social Care.